-Some Windows 10 users, specially laptop users, are complaining about an BSOD error followed by an error message “KMODE EXCEPTION NOT HANDLED ETD.sys” on their devices.
+Some Windows 10 users, especially laptop users, are complaining about a BSOD error followed by an error message “KMODE EXCEPTION NOT HANDLED ETD.sys” on their devices.
 ETD stands for Elan Trackpad Devices.
-As you have already guessed it, this problem is happening due to corrupted track pad driver on your system.
+As you have already guessed, this problem is happening due to a corrupted trackpad driver on your system.
 Disabling it from System Configuration will solve this issue.

 Fix-1 Disable Elan services in Safe Mode-

 Disabling Elan services in Safe Mode will solve this issue.